 Statistical support and consultation is available as a service to the residents through the Kaiser Permanente Division of Research (DOR) in Oakland.
 Our nationally recognized DOR consists of our 400 investigators (MD’s and PhD’s) and support staff (biostatisticians and editors).
 MaryAnn Armstrong, and her support staff, at the DOR, with support from our Institutional Graduate Medical Education Department, is prepared to support residents design and analyze their study.
 They are fully prepared to support the resident and their mentor in all phases of a study, including study design, data abstraction, statistical analysis and even manuscript preparation.

-When you are starting a research project it is most efficient if DOR works with the resident from the beginning, starting with IRB proposal/exemption preparation.
-DOR also provides assistance with electronic data abstraction, data base development, data analysis and interpretation, preparation of presentations and manuscripts.
+The DOR works with the resident from the beginning, starting with IRB proposal/exemption preparation.
+The DOR also provides assistance with electronic data abstraction, data-base development, data analysis and interpretation, preparation of presentations and manuscripts.

 The DOR has developed a series of online research training modules that residents are expected to complete in their first 2 years of training.
 These structured lessons are 30-45 minutes each.
-These web-based, self-taught course are a set of targeted educational lessons that helps residents understand the basics of planning for and conducting effective clinical research.
+This web-based, self-taught courses help residents understand the basics of planning for and conducting effective clinical research.
 This program provides the learner with a strong foundation in research principles and the application of those principles in designing and conducting research.
 It also teaches basic statistical knowledge needed to understand the design and conduct of a research protocol and different methods to analyze the results.

-Each PGY-I should complete both the Introduction to Clinical Research and Research Statistics.
+Each PGY-I should complete the courses called the Introduction to Clinical Research and Research Statistics.
 These courses cover:

 - Choosing a Research Question